rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 I don't know about you but "lower" and "raise" don't mean that much to me.
 I named my layers `SYM`, short for symbols and `NAV`, short for navigation.
 Holding the key will activate the layer for as long as it is held, double tapping it will switch to it.
 Single tapping it once will switch to main layer again.

 Holding TAB will access `NUMPAD` layer which features a numpad.
+This is lockable by going to `ADJUST` layer and pressing the same key.

 ### SYM